BirdFarmer/BinanceRepo/CoinManagement.md

 - Remove spaces or special characters
 - Check for typos in coin symbolsf

+**Saved List Not Showing Up**
+- Click "Refresh Lists" in the Saved Lists tab
+- Ensure you clicked "Save Current List" after generating or entering your selection
+- Verify the app is pointing to the expected database file (shown in the Saved Lists tab)

+**Cannot Load/Delete a List**
+- Select a list in the Saved Lists tab before clicking Load or Delete
+- If the list was deleted externally, click Refresh to update the view

 ## Important Notes
 - Custom selections apply only to new trading sessions
 - Selections are saved between app restarts
 - If no custom selection exists, system uses automatic selection
 - Changing selections won't affect currently running sessions

+## Developer notes
+- Database methods added in `BinanceTestnet/Database/DatabaseManager.cs`:
+	- `GetAllCoinPairLists()` — returns all saved lists (Id, pairs, start/end)
+	- `GetCoinPairListById(int id)` — returns coin pairs for a specific list
+	- `DeleteCoinPairList(int id)` — deletes a saved list
+- UI wiring in `TradingAppDesktop/Views/CoinSelectionWindow.xaml.cs`:
+	- Populates Saved Lists on open and after saving
+	- Load and Delete handlers operate on the selected list
+	- Saving a list now immediately refreshes the Saved Lists panel

+## Changelog
+- 2025-10-30:
+	- Saved Lists are fully functional: list, load, delete, and refresh
+	- Saving a list immediately updates the Saved Lists view
+	- Custom coin selections persist across runs (no longer cleared after a session)

 ## Verification
 After applying your selection: